MentalMachine/bravo/fib/src/README.txt

 In addition, a method to ensure the user enters the correct input (an integer from 0->inf) was implemented.
 This is a while loop that repeatedly takes in string input until a suitable input string has been entered.
 The string is then returned as a uint64_t.

+All numerical variables are of type uint64_t given [0, (2^64 - 1)] range.
+This has the draw back of integer overflow errors as n->inf.
+If the end user did require f(n) such that 64 bit unsigned integers could not hold the result, alternative variables types could be considered such as floating point (however this also brings in the issue of accuracy) or storing the number as an array of 8 bit unsigned integers, each representing the ith fibonacci digit.